Pepita de Oliva: Biography

-Born in Málaga in 1830, Josefa Durán y Ortega was officially the daughter of Pedro Durán and Catalina Ortega although it was rumoured her father was the celebrated nobleman Francisco de Borja Téllez-Girón y Pimentel, the 10th Duke of Osuna.
-Her mother was a gypsy washerwoman and dealer in old clothes who had earlier performed in a circus, while Pedro Durán, a barber, died in a street brawl when she was six.
+Born in Málaga in about 1830, Josefa Durán y Ortega was officially the daughter of Pedro Durán and Catalina Ortega although it was rumoured her father was the celebrated nobleman Francisco de Borja Téllez-Girón y Pimentel, the 10th Duke of Osuna.
+Her mother was a Romani washerwoman and dealer in old clothes who had earlier performed in a circus, while Pedro Durán, a barber, died in a street brawl when she was six.

 Thanks to her mother who had a close, supportive relationship with her daughter, Pepita was given dancing lessons in Málaga, soon becoming a promising performer.
-Her mother took her to Madrid and convinced the director of the Teatro del Principe to send her to dancing lessons as a means of joining the theatre's corps de ballet.
+Her mother took her to Madrid and convinced the director of the Teatro del Principe to send her to dance lessons as a means of joining the theatre's corps de ballet.
 Unfortunately Pepita did not make the grade, no doubt because her style did not coincide with the theatre's requirements.
-The ballet director of Madrid's Teatro Real, Manuel Guerrero y Casares, thought she would become popular outside Spain, He arranged dancing lessons for her under Juan Antonio Gabriel de la Oliva, who had gained a reputation in A Coruña and was performing at the Teatro Real.
+The ballet director of Madrid's Teatro Real, Manuel Guerrero y Casares, thought she would become popular outside Spain.
+He arranged dancing lessons for her under Juan Antonio Gabriel de la Oliva, who had gained a reputation in A Coruña and was performing at the Teatro Real.
 He fell in love with Pepita and the two married in January 1851 in the Iglesia de San Millán but separated a few months later.